vrutkovs/re-currant/README.md

 Re-currant
 ====

-A poor man's gitops operator, which blindly applies kustomize files
+A poor man's gitops operator, which blindly applies kubernetes yaml synced from the git repo.
+Supports Kustomize, custom commands to deploy, `/reload` endpoint

+# Getting started

 Create `kustomization.yaml` (see `manifests/kustomization.yaml` as an example):
 ```